trendxbets-dev/trendx-docs/docs/governance.md

 In a world where attention changes by the minute, governance must be dynamic, democratic, and data-aware.

 Traditional platforms are centralized — one team decides what’s trending.
-TrendsX flips that power structure: the people who bet on attention get to decide what attention is worth betting on.
+TrendX flips that power structure: the people who bet on attention get to decide what attention is worth betting on.

 The DAO prevents: